-FINANCIAL REVIEW Selling and Distribution Costs
+Selling and Distribution Costs

-For the year ended 31 March 2020, selling and distribution costs amounted to HK\$132.7 million, representing a decrease of 22.3% from HK\$170.7 million for the previous year.
-The selling and distribution costs accounted for 80.7% of the Group's total gross profit, having increase from 80.3% in the last year.
+For the year ended 31 March 2021, selling and distribution costs amounted to HK\$22.9 million, representing a decrease of 82.7% from HK\$132.7 million for the previous year.

-The decrease of selling and distribution cost was mainly due to reduction of frontline staff cost that was contributed by the reduction of frontline headcounts and less sales commission expenses and other staff costs.
-Also, there was a moderate decrease of the average rental of retail premises.
-During the year, in response to challenging operation environment due to the outbreak of COVID-19, we continue streamlined our branch network in order to reduce costs to preserve working capital.
+The global outbreak of COVID-19 has deeply impacted on the Group's business.
+The decrease of selling and distribution costs was mainly due to (i) significant reduction of frontline staff cost that was contributed by the reduction of frontline headcounts and less sales commission expenses and other staff costs; (ii) decrease in advertising and promotion activities; (iii) decrease in credit card charges on sales proceeds; and (iv) decrease in depreciation on right-of-use assets and rents related to retail premises.
+During the year, in response to the challenging operating operation environment due to the outbreak of COVID-19, we further streamlined our branch network in order to reduce costs to preserve working capital.
 Besides, the Group carried out strict cost control measures and strived to maintain a reasonable selling and distribution costs level.
-Despite of the cost pressure, we will continue to maintain a widespread and effective sales network which is one of our key competitive advantages.
-As at 31 March 2020, the Group operated a total of 27 retail shops in Hong Kong under the brand names of Travel Expert and Premium Holidays.
+The Group will also adopt other measures to maintain both the competitiveness and cost effectiveness of its branch network in accordance with market conditions.
+As at 31 March 2021, the Group operated a total of 10 retail shops in Hong Kong under the brand names of Travel Expert and Premium Holidays.